A reader previously asked us: “Is there a Kiwisaver gold fund that I could invest in?”

 “Craigs KiwiSaver Scheme is not a Portfolio Investment Entity (PIE) so is taxed as a widely-held superannuation fund at a flat rate of 28% on taxable income.”

-Be aware the fees may likely be higher than a standard kiwisaver fund.
+Be aware the fees may be higher than a standard Kiwisaver fund which are often around 1.00%.
 For example:

 Should You Use Your Kiwisaver to “Invest in Gold”